 The NHS Choices website carries a well written report about some recent research into e-cigarette's value as a nicotine replacement - e-cigarettes are being taken seriously, and so they should be.
 It is unsurprising that Governments want to regulate e-cigs, there is very little that Governments do not want to regulate.
 For vapers it may seem an ideal situation that e-cigs are regulated no more strictly than other consumer products - but in the real world it is very unlikely that this ideal would ever be allowed to continue without interference.

-Governments wish to regulate e-cigarettes as medicines with the aim of ensuring the quality and effectiveness of the products and contain the e-cig market within their control.
+Governments wish to regulate e-cigarettes as medicines with the aim of ensuring the quality and effectiveness of the electronic cigarette device and contain the e-cig market within their control.
 However the regulation of e-cigs as medicines is unworkable within the current, efficient, innovative and evolving design, manufacture and marketing structure.
 Therefore the imposition of medical regulation of e-cigs will result in the restriction of 'legitimate' products and engender a huge 'illegitimate' market of totally unregulated Ecig distribution.
 The Governments attempt to medically regulate e-cigarettes will result in a less well regulated market - and that will not be good for anyone.

 I propose that the strongest argument that we can make against the medical regulation of e-cigarettes is to propose wiser, better, alternative suggestions to the way that e-cigs should be further regulated.
 Regulation should be designed to achieve a guaranteed minimum standard of product while encouraging innovation and the continued growth of the e-cigarette trend, while allowing for Governmental oversight.
 The promise deliverable by e-cigarette is too important to be shoe horned into existing regulations into which it does not fit; all further regulation must be designed specifically for this important new technology.